-If this Acceptable Solution is being used where an existing building is undergoing a change of use, all parts of this Acceptable Solution shall be considered to the extent necessary for compliance with the Building Act.
+If this Acceptable Solution is being used where an existing building is undergoing a change of use, Parts 1, 2, 3, 4 and 5 of this Acceptable Solution shall be considered to the extent necessary for compliance with the Building Act.

-Where compliance with the requirements of the Building Act for alterations and changes of use is not fully demonstrated through using this Acceptable Solution, Verification Method C/VM2 shall be used.
+Where compliance with the requirements of the Building Act for alterations and changes of use is not fully demonstrated through using this Acceptable Solution, the level of the assessment required shall be agreed with the building consent authority or territoral authority.